Watch the recorded conference sessions (Opening ceremony, Keynote and Session II) on CTO’s Facebook page:

 Our discussions will encourage thought and debate on Building a Resilient, High-Performing, Sustainable Caribbean Tourism Workforce for Global Competitiveness – what’s really important to today’s workforce?
 How can they be motivated?
 How can leaders sustain their workforce; and how does this increase competitiveness?
 Join the debate, and be a part of the solution.

-Speakers of international and regional acclaim will provide pertinent and current information on a range of topics related to the central theme of building a resilient, high-performing and sustainable regional workforce, all with a view toward the development of a sustainable tourism industry that will position the Caribbean as the most desirable, year-round warm weather destination.
+Speakers of international and regional acclaim provided pertinent and current information on a range of topics related to the central theme of building a resilient, high-performing and sustainable regional workforce, all with a view toward the development of a sustainable tourism industry that will position the Caribbean as the most desirable, year-round warm weather destination.

 A key part of the conference is the Students Forum where persons currently studying tourism and hospitality have an opportunity to showcase, in an interactive way, their knowledge of the importance of tourism to the Caribbean region.